 Safeguarding Children Policy

-School of Play work with children, parents and the community to ensure the safety of children and protect them from harm.
-Should any member of staff suspect that a child is at risk from abuse or is being abused then they must adhere to this policy and refer all concerns relating to the neglect, emotional, physical, or sexual abuse of any child within their care to the Safeguarding co-ordinator.
-They will then liaise with the setting manager (unless they are the same person) and the appropriate statutory agencies.
+School of Play works with children, parents, and the community to ensure the safety of children and protect them from harm.
+Should any member of staff suspect that a child is at risk from abuse or is being abused then they must adhere to this policy, following these procedures to inform and refer all concerns relating to the neglect, emotional, physical, or sexual abuse of any child within their care to the Safeguarding co-ordinator they will then liaise with the setting manager (unless they are the same person) and the appropriate statutory agencies.
 This is a requirement of any registered childcare provider.

 - Protect children from abuse and harm